MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-144-Requirements-Relating-Health-Insurance-Coverage/subpart-A-General-Provisions/section-144.103.md

 *Large employer* means, in connection with a group health plan with respect to a calendar year and a plan year, an employer who employed an average of at least 51 employees on business days during the preceding calendar year and who employs at least 1 employee on the first day of the plan year.
 A State may elect to define large employer by substituting “101 employees” for “51 employees.”
 In the case of an employer that was not in existence throughout the preceding calendar year, the determination of whether the employer is a large employer is based on the average number of employees that it is reasonably expected the employer will employ on business days in the current calendar year.

-*Large group market* means the health insurance market under which individuals obtain health insurance coverage (directly or through any arrangement) on behalf of themselves (and their dependents) through a group health plan maintained by a large employer, unless otherwise provided under State law.
+*Large group market* means the health insurance market under which individuals obtain health insurance coverage (directly or through any arrangement) on behalf of themselves (and their dependents) through a group health plan maintained by a large employer.

 *Late enrollee* means an individual whose enrollment in a plan is a late enrollment.

 *Late enrollment* means enrollment of an individual under a group health plan other than on the earliest date on which coverage can become effective for the individual under the terms of the plan; or through special enrollment.
 (For rules relating to special enrollment and limited open enrollment, see §§ 146.117 and 147.104 of this subchapter.)
 If an individual ceases to be eligible for coverage under a plan, and then subsequently becomes eligible for coverage under the plan, only the individual's most recent period of eligibility is taken into account in determining whether the individual is a late enrollee under the plan with respect to the most recent period of coverage.
 Similar rules apply if an individual again becomes eligible for coverage following a suspension of coverage that applied generally under the plan.

-*Medical care* means amounts paid for -
+*Medical care* means amounts paid for—

 (1) The diagnosis, cure, mitigation, treatment, or prevention of disease, or amounts paid for the purpose of affecting any structure or function of the body;